draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 Default Value: 1,000

 Usage: Specifies the maximum number of testcases that can be created and added to storage in one run (invocation from controller) of the RedPawn Input Generator.
 This setting is useful if you wish to reduce the overall memory usage associated with RedPawn, as producing fewer test cases at once will reduce the overall memory footprint.
 Sometimes a single comparison instruction will produces a lot of possible test cases from RedPawn; this setting also serves as a limit for the total number of test cases that can be produces for each comparison instruction.

+### `RedPawnInputGenerator.skipStaticLogEntries`

+Value type: `<bool>`

+Status: Optional

+Default Value: `true`

+Usage: This is an optimization that skips some expensive RedPawn analysis for log entries whose comparisons are unaffected by a colorized input.

 ### `RedPawnInputGenerator.useDirectTransform`